MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 ## Planned Features

-- Alchemical cauldron to combine potion effects
 - More potions!

 > A smarter and more immersive way to craft and use potions in Minecraft.

-## Having Issues With the Mod?
+## Got feedback or ideas for the mod?
+Let me know!

 - Email: matibi.games@gmail.com